Sponsorship Visa UK Guide for Employers 2025

 c.
 Compliance Systems

 Employers must have robust HR systems in place to manage sponsored workers.
 This includes systems for monitoring employee attendance, keeping records up-to-date, and ensuring that the business can comply with all sponsorship duties.
-The Home Office may conduct site visits to assess these systems before granting a licence.
+The Home Office conducts both desktop and site visits to assess these systems before granting a licence, as well as during the licence validity period.

 d.
 No Previous Immigration or Sponsorship Issues